Unitarian Universalist Association: Governance

 The UUA is governed by delegates elected to the annual General Assembly.
-GA delegates elect the president, the moderator, and members of the Board of Trustees.
+GA delegates elect the president, the moderator, and members of the board of trustees.

 From when the association was established in 1961 until 2010, the president and moderator were each elected to four-year terms by delegates at General Assembly.
 An individual could not be elected to more than two successive terms.
 Candidates ran by petition.
-The 2010 General Assembly adopted a bylaw amendment, to take effect in stages beginning in 2013, making changes in the composition of the Board of Trustees and in the terms and election procedures for president and moderator.
+The 2010 General Assembly adopted a bylaw amendment, to take effect in stages beginning in 2013, making changes in the composition of the board of trustees and in the terms and election procedures for president and moderator.
 Under the new system, the president and moderator are each limited to a single term of six years.
 A Presidential Search Committee nominates candidates for president.
-The Board of Trustees nominates candidates for moderator.
+The board of trustees nominates candidates for moderator.
 Individuals who are not nominated by the committee or the board may run by petition.
-The 2010 amendment also reduced the size of the Board of Trustees and changed the election process so that all trustees are elected by General Assembly.
+The 2010 amendment also reduced the size of the board of trustees and changed the election process so that all trustees are elected by General Assembly.
 (The prior board consisted of one trustee elected by each UUA district and several at-large trustees elected by General Assembly.)

 President

 The president of the UUA is its CEO and the religious leader of Unitarian Universalism in the United States.
-The current UUA president is Rev. Susan Frederick-Gray, who was elected at the 2017 UUA General Assembly in New Orleans, Louisiana; she will be the first president to serve a single six-year term, per a 2010 bylaw change.
-Frederick-Gray is the first woman to be elected as president of the UUA.
+A former UUA president is Rev. Susan Frederick-Gray, who was elected at the 2017 UUA General Assembly in New Orleans, Louisiana; she was expected to be the first president to serve a single six-year term, per a 2010 bylaw change.
+Frederick-Gray was the first woman to be elected as president of the UUA.
+As of October 2023, the president is Rev. Dr. Sofía Betancourt.
+She is the first woman of color and openly queer person to be elected to the office.

-Moderator and Co-Moderators
+Moderator and co-moderators

 The moderator of the UUA is the chair of the Board of Trustees and is the presiding officer at General Assembly.
 The moderator is the highest UUA position traditionally held by laity.

-Because of the amount of work needed for the moderator position, in 2017, the position was split into two co-moderator positions.

 Moderator Jim Key was elected for a six-year term at General Assembly in 2013.
 Due to "significant health concerns", Key resigned from office on May 13, 2017, less than a month before his death.
+Because of the amount of work needed for the moderator position, in 2017, the position was split into two co-moderator positions.
 In August 2017, Mr. Barb Greve and Elandria Williams were appointed to serve as Interim Co-Moderators until a special election for Moderator can be held at the 2018 General Assembly, where they were elected as co-moderators.
 In 2020, Rev. Meg Riley was elected as co-moderator, the first minister to serve as moderator of the UUA.